-An employee may alter, but only once, the date of commencement of her Leave of Absence by providing written notice to the Company no later than two (2) weeks prior to the date she originally wished to commence her Leave of Absence.
+An employee may alter, but only once, the date of commencement of their Leave of Absence by providing written notice to the Company no later than two (2) weeks prior to the date they originally wished to commence their Leave of Absence.

-Should the employee suffer mental or physical illness as a result of pregnancy, she shall, on the recommendation of her physician, commence her Leave of Absence immediately.
+Should the employee suffer mental or physical illness as a result of pregnancy, they shall, on the recommendation of her their physician, commence their Leave of Absence immediately.

-Once the employee has commenced her Leave of Absence, she will not be required to return to work during the six (6) week period following the date of delivery.
+Once the employee has commenced her their Leave of Absence, they will not be required to return to work during the six (6) week period following the date of delivery.

-Should the employee suffer mental or physical illness as a result of childbirth she may upon presenting to the Company a medical report from her physician, apply to the Company for an extension of the eighteen (18) weeks Leave of Absence to a date recommended by the physician.
+Should the employee suffer mental or physical illness as a result of childbirth they may upon presenting to the Company a medical report from their physician, apply to the Company for an extension of the eighteen (18) weeks Leave of Absence to a date recommended by the physician.